bashtage/linearmodels/doc/source/index.rst

 Linear Model Estimation
 =======================

-Estimation and inference in some linear models:
+Estimation and inference in some common linear models:

   * Models for panel data